Tyler Perry Teases a Third 'Why Did I Get Married?' Movie

 "I'll do whatever I want to do," he said about the comments from the haters.
 "And you guys can say whatever you want to say.
 I’m gonna keep doing what I feel."

-Perry found himself doing the most on Saturday as he attended both the TheGrio Awards and the WACO Theater's Wearable Art Gala, where he lost out on an expensive piece of artwork to Blu Ivy Carter.
+Perry found himself doing the most on Saturday as he attended both the TheGrio Awards and the WACO Theater's Wearable Art Gala, where he lost out on an expensive piece of artwork of the late Chadwick Boseman to Blue Ivy Carter.

-The Don't Look Up star told ET that he missed out on a piece of artwork of Chadwick Boseman to Jay-Z and Beyoncé's 11-year-old daughter.

 "I didn’t have the chance to because the auction started late," he told ET.
 "And Blue Ivy sitting over there with the paddle, and I was like ‘I know this kid’s gonna come at me tonight.’
 She’s 11 looking like she’s 21.
 I’m like this girl’s growing up so quickly, we’re getting old."